vasicek58/vasicek58.github.io/README.md

 ![SpectraMosaic App screenshot](img/giardia-naa-ala.png)

 ## Testing the application with a sample dataset
-To run SpectraMosaic, visit https://vasicek58.github.io/spectramosaic.html.
+To run this version of SpectraMosaic, visit https://vasicek58.github.io/spectramosaic.html.

 There are two sample datasets available for testing in the `sample_data.zip` archive: